itsmeannrie/Final_Project_ACP/README.md

 ---
 ## 🖥️ Features
-- **User Authentication**: Allows users to sign up, log in, and log out securely with username and password.
+- **User Authentication**: Allows users to sign up, log in, and log out securely with email and password.
 - **Expense Categorization:** Organize expenses into predefined categories for better insights.
 - **Automatic Data Persistence:** Save data seamlessly to ensure consistent tracking over time.
 - **Budget Comparison and Alerts:** Compare expenses against budgets and receive warnings for overspending.